 Apply for a Paper & Bulk Paper Wholesale Trading License in Dubai

 Global demand for paper and paper-based products remains resilient, driven by packaging, publishing, printing, and industrial applications.
 Dubai, positioned at the crossroads of Europe, Asia, and Africa, has become a preferred hub for wholesale traders looking to source, store, and redistribute commodities at scale.
-If you are looking to enter this market, obtaining a Paper & Bulk Paper Wholesale Trading Licence under activity code 4669.06 at Dubai South Business Hub Free Zone is one of the most strategically sound decisions you can make.
+If you are looking to enter this market, obtaining a Paper & Bulk Paper Wholesale Trading License under activity code 4669.06 at Dubai South Business Hub Free Zone is one of the most strategically sound decisions you can make.

-What the Licence Covers
+What the License Covers

 Uncoated and coated printing and writing paper